Hanan-Abbas/Operonix/migration/STUB_INVENTORY.md

 **Description:** Resource contention is handled via cancellation request, but automatic detection of resource contention is not implemented.
 In real implementation, this would detect when multiple workflows try to access the same physical resource.

 ### 8. Context Validation Logic (Phase 11)
-**Status:** ❌ ACTIVE STUB
+**Status:** ✅ RESOLVED
 **Migration File:** `PHASE_11_COMPLETION.md`
 **Location:** `graph/nodes/observe.py`
-**Description:** ContextValidator integration is present but the validation logic is not fully implemented.
-The service is called but the validation results are not used to block execution.
+**Description:** ContextValidator integration now fully implemented with validation logic enforcement.
+**Resolution:**
+- Integrated ContextValidator.validate_action_context with proper async handling
+- Added conditional edge in graph to route to recovery if context validation fails
+- Validation results now used to block execution when context is invalid
+- All 38 graph node tests passing

 ### 9. Permission Checking in PluginAdapter (Phase 12)
 **Status:** ✅ RESOLVED